 Property assessments conducted under the REALFire program are NOT shared with insurance companies.
 Insurance companies typically collect their own wildfire hazard and risk information on individual properties through proprietary data gathering sources and/or field staff.
 Individual insurance companies vary in any wildfire mitigation requirements that may be associated with coverage.
 The REALFire program is pursuing potential opportunities with insurance providers to determine if property owners who receive certificates may be eligible for incentives.
-Examples from other areas in Colorado and the West, have set a positive precedent that property owners who have performed mitigation may be able to receive financial incentives and/or guaranteed coverage.
+Property owners may also wish to voluntarily share their certificate with local insurance providers or realtors to promote the safety of their promote during transactions or for the purchase of coverage.

 Are there other programs similar to REALFire?

-Boulder County currently has a similar program underway called Wildfire Partners.
-Wildfire Partners was initiated through state and federal grants and is administered through the Boulder County Land Use Department.
+Yes!
+Several other groups in Colorado are using a similar assessment process in their wildfire risk programs.
+This includes Boulder County’s Wildfire Partners and the West Region Wildfire Council’s MyWildfireRisk program.
 Nationally, there are many other programs that recognize the importance of in-depth property assessment.
 The REALFire program is the first of its kind to integrate funding and direct support from REALTORS®.